 To improve your website with this report, pull up the your landing pages report for the last 30 days (found under ‘Behavior > Site Content > Landing pages’).
 Then see which pages out of the top 10 have highest bounce rate (over 50% is high) and which have lower than website average goal conversion rate (both indicated below in yellow) – these are indicators of poorly performing pages on your website.

 Then optimize these poor page performers first – improving headlines, benefits, imagery and call-to-action buttons are some of the best ways to do this.
 Optimizing these helps increase visitor engagement and increases the chances of them converting for your key website goals.
+You should also ensure you show your unique value proposition more prominently on them.

 Analyze your Funnel Visualization report for high-drop off rates and optimize